GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2026-03-23 22:05:25 IST
+This content is dynamically generated in Indian Time (IST): 2026-03-23 22:59:50 IST

 Current Weather in Coimbatore:
-Temperature: 25.52 °C
+Temperature: 27.88 °C
-Condition: clear sky
+Condition: haze